atao2004/TowerDefense/README.md

 * **User Interface**: The UI displays player health, experience points, inventory, and a pause button.

-* **Console Counter**: The counter counts the number of alive zombies left in the game and prints it on console.
+* **Console Counter**: The counter counts the number of alive zombies left in the game and the number of zombies you killed in this round and prints it on console.